zachflower/KoolKubernetes/cicd/gitops-stack/README.md

-# Step by Step instructions to deploy a GitOps Ready Stack + Demo NodeJS App
+# Deploy a NodeJS App to using CircleCI + ArgoCD

 For this GitOps stack we will be leveraging a variety of tools:
  - CircleCI
  - ArgoCD